 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please visit our Frequently Asked Questions on the SAGE Journal Author Gateway

-Where a journal uses double-blind peer review, authors are required to submit a fully anonymised manuscript with a separate title page.
-See https://sagepub.com/Manuscript-preparation-for-double-blind-journal
+Where a journal uses double-anonymize peer review, authors are required to submit a fully anonymised manuscript with a separate title page.
+See https://sagepub.com/Manuscript-preparation-for-double-anonymize-journal

 Formatting your article